DipokalLab/glass/README.md

 ## About

-A collection of 3D typography ready for immediate use on the web.
+A collection of 3D text effects ready for immediate use on the web.
 Easily output as images.
 Built with Three.js.

-Customize typography to your liking and export it as an image.
+Customize text to your liking and export it as an image.
 Enter your own custom text to download the generated image.

 > [!NOTE]
-> 📢 <strong>This project is actively maintained and continuously updated.</strong> We are constantly adding new typography effects to expand support.
+> 📢 <strong>This project is actively maintained and continuously updated.</strong> We are constantly adding new text effects to expand support.

 ## Roadmap

 - [x] Create Image
-- [x] Typo Option
+- [x] Text Option
 - [ ] Create Video
 - [ ] Add Animation Effects
 - [ ] Intro Preset